jjorissen52/bullhorn_interface/README.md

 ## Environment

-I prefer to use Anaconda for all of my python needs as it does a good job of handling packages and virtual environments for you.
-You can use whatever you like, of course.

 #### Linux
-Create environment and activate it:
+Create environment using anaconda or whatever and activate it:

 ```python